 Get News & Updates Directly To Your Inbox

-Delicious recipes, helpful cooking and nutrition tips.
-Find food preparation videos and "ask the dietitian!"
+Delicious recipes, nutrition tips and "ask the dietitian."

 Find A Doctor Or Hospital In Your Network.

-My mother is of the half generation, emigrating to the United States from Mexico with my grandparents at about a year old.
-She grew up, went to school here in the U.S. and learned to speak English as fluently as she did Spanish.
-My father, on the other hand, finished his education in Mexico emigrating to the U.S. at the age of 19.
+Christina’s mother was just a year old when she emigrated to the U.S. with Christina’s grandparents.
+“She grew up, went to school here and learned to speak English as fluently as she did Spanish,” she explains.
+“My father, on the other hand, finished his education in Mexico and emigrated to the U.S. at the age of 19.
 While my mother could speak Spanish, reading and writing in Spanish weren’t her strong suits.
 So my father made it his goal to teach my sister and I to speak it fluently.”

-“Growing up, I knew that I had to speak to my father in Spanish and my mother in English, although at times she spoke to us in Spanish.
-My maternal grandmother, who also spoke Spanish, reinforced my father’s teachings and gave me someone else to communicate with in Spanish.
+“Growing up, I knew that I had to speak to my mother in English and my father in Spanish,” she adds.
+“My maternal grandmother, who also spoke Spanish, reinforced my father’s teachings and gave me someone else to communicate with in Spanish.”

 Blue Cross and Blue Shield of Montana, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Montana.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.